Canop/broot/website/src/conf_file.md

 This makes it possible for example to render a specific kind of files as images, or to beautify some text ones.

+The `mode` of a transformer tells how its output is previewed: `image`, `text`, or `tty` when the output contains ANSI color sequences.

 Below are examples that you may adapt to your needs and preferred tools.
 They must be included in a `preview_transformers` array, as shown in the [default conf.hjson](https://github.com/Canop/broot/blob/main/resources/default-conf/conf.hjson).